What is greenwashing - and how do you spot it?

 Carbon offset claims: the highest-risk area

 Claims of carbon or climate neutrality based on offset purchases are currently under the most scrutiny.
-The EU Green Claims Directive specifically requires that companies using offsets to support neutrality claims must: disclose the use of offsets explicitly, describe the offset standard used, state the vintage and project type, and acknowledge that offsets do not constitute zero emissions.
+A defensible claim should disclose the use of offsets explicitly, describe the offset standard used, state the vintage and project type, identify the retirement record, and avoid implying that offsets mean zero emissions.

-In practice, this means that "carbon neutral delivery" or "net zero product" claims made purely on the basis of credit purchases — without underlying emission reductions — are likely to be treated as misleading under EU rules and potentially under CMA Code principles in the UK.
+In practice, this means that "carbon neutral delivery" or "net zero product" claims made purely on the basis of credit purchases, without underlying emissions reduction, are likely to be treated as high risk.
+A business can still explain that it funds carbon projects, but it should avoid language that implies the product or service has no climate impact.

 How to protect your business